pveber/morse/paper/paper.md

 ---

 # Summary
-The `morse` package is used for the analysis of experimental data collected from standard toxicity tests.
-It provides ready-to-use functions to visualize a dataset and to estimate several toxicity indices to be further used in support of environmental risk assessment in full compliance with regulatory requirements [@OECD2006].
+Package `morse` is devoted to the analysis of experimental data collected from standard toxicity tests.
+It provides ready-to-use functions to visualize a data set and to estimate several toxicity indices to be further used in support of environmental risk assessment in full compliance with regulatory requirements [@OECD2006].
 Such toxicity indices are indeed typically requested by standardized regulatory guidelines on which national agencies base their evaluation of applications for regulatory approval of chemical substances; see  for example OECD toxicity testing guideline [@OECD2016; @OECD2012].
-Tools gathered together within the `morse` package involve the most advanced and innovative methods developed for ecotoxicology, such as appropriate stochastic parts in dose-response modelling [@MLDM2014], and the use of Bayesian statistics to get parameter estimates as posterior probability distribution [@Billoir2008].
+Tools gathered together within package `morse` involve the most advanced and innovative methods developed for ecotoxicology, such as appropriate stochastic parts in dose-response modelling [@MLDM2014], or the use of Bayesian statistics to get parameter estimates as posterior probability distribution [@Billoir2008].
 Hence, these tools are easily accessible for ecotoxicologists and regulators who do not need to deeply invest in the underlying technicalities in order to perform a valuable quantitative environmental risk assessment.

-This paper provides an overview of a typical use of the `morse` package with survival data collected over time and at different increasing exposure concentrations.
+This paper provides an overview of a typical use of package `morse` with survival data collected over time and at different increasing exposure concentrations.
 These data are analysed with the reduced version of GUTS models based on the stochastic death hypothesis (namely, the `GUTS-RED-SD` model).
-This example can be followed, step-by-step, to analyse any new dataset, as long as the dataset format is respected.
+This example can be followed step-by-step to analyse any new data set, as long as the data set format is respected.

 # Statement of Need
-The `morse` package can be used to get estimates of $LC_x$ ($x$\% Lethal Concentration) or $EC_x$ ($x$\% Effective Concentration) by fitting standard exposure-response or effect models on toxicity test data.
+Package `morse` can be used to get estimates of $LC_x$ ($x$\% Lethal Concentration) or $EC_x$ ($x$\% Effective Concentration) by fitting standard exposure-response or effect models on toxicity test data.
 Toxicity indicator estimates as well as model parameters are provided along with the quantification of their uncertainty.
-The `morse` package can also be used to get estimates of the $NEC$ (No Effect Concentration) by fitting a toxicokinetic-toxicodynamic (TKTD) model (namely `GUTS` models, that is *General Unified Threshold models of Survival*).
-Using `GUTS` models also allows a user to get estimates of $LC_{(x,t)}$ (whatever $x$ and $t$) and $LP_{(x,t)}$, the latter being defined by EFSA as the $x$\% multiplication factor leading to an additional reduction of $x$\% in survival at the end of the exposure profile.
+Package `morse` can also be used to get estimates of the $NEC$ (No Effect Concentration) by fitting a toxicokinetic-toxicodynamic (TKTD) model (namely `GUTS` models, that is *General Unified Threshold models of Survival*).
+Using `GUTS` models also allows to get estimates of $LC_{(x,t)}$ (whatever $x$ and $t$) and $LP_{(x,t)}$, the latter being defined by EFSA as the $x$\% multiplication factor leading to an additional reduction of $x$\% in survival at the end of the exposure profile.
 Above all, `GUTS` models can be used on data collected under time-variable exposure profiles.

-The `morse` package [@morse2021] has been tested using `R` (version 3.5 and later) on macOS, Linux and Windows machines.
-Regarding the particular case of TKTD models for survival, namely GUTS models, the `morse` package was ring-tested together with nine other `GUTS` implementations under different software platforms; see Appendix A in @Jager2018 for details.
+Package `morse` [@morse2021] has been tested using `R` (version 3.5 and later) on macOS, Linux and Windows machines.
+Regarding the particular case of TKTD models for survival, namely GUTS models, package `morse` was ring-tested together with nine other `GUTS` implementations under different software platforms; see Appendix A in  [@Jager2018] for details.
 Note that we were the only team to perform the ring-test under a Bayesian framework.
 Other implementations were \texttt{BYOM}, \texttt{DEBTOX}, \texttt{DELPHI}, \texttt{EPYTOX}, \texttt{GUTS-3S}, \texttt{MATHEMATICA}, \texttt{MODELMAKER}, \texttt{OPENMODEL}, \texttt{EASYGUTS} and \texttt{GATEAUX}, all under a frequentist statistical framework.
-All participants to the ring-test received the same datasets and tasks, carried out their simulations independently from each other and sent the results back to the coordinator for analysis.
+All participants to the ring-test received the same data sets and tasks, carried out their simulations independently from each other and sent the results back to the coordinator for analysis.
 Output estimation was similar to other implementations, therefore, package `morse` was confirmed as fit-for-purpose in fitting GUTS models on survival toxicity test data.

-All functions in the `morse` package can be used without a deep knowledge of their underlying probabilistic model or inference methods.
-Rather, they are designed to behave as well as possible, without requiring the user to provide values for some parameters.
+All functions in package `morse` can be used without a deep knowledge of their underlying probabilistic model or inference methods.
+Rather, they were designed to behave as well as possible, without requiring the user to provide values for some parameters.
 Nevertheless, models implemented in `morse` can also be used as a first step to tailor new models for more specific situations.

-Note that `morse` benefits from a web interface, MOSAIC, from which the same analyses can be reproduced directly on-line without having to implement them directly in `R` programming.
+Note that package `morse` benefits from a web interface, MOSAIC, from which the same analyses can be reproduced directly on-line without having to implement them directly in `R` programming.
 MOSAIC is freely available at [https://mosaic.univ-lyon1.fr/](https://mosaic.univ-lyon1.fr/) [@Charles2017] (Figure \ref{fig:mosaic}).

 ![Homepage of the MOSAIC web platform (https://mosaic.univ-lyon1.fr/)..\label{fig:mosaic}](figures/mosaic.png)

 # Availability
-The `morse` package is available as an `R` package; it can be directly downloaded from CRAN [https://CRAN.R-project.org/package=morse](https://CRAN.R-project.org/package=morse), where package dependencies and system requirements are also documented.
+Package `morse` is available as an `R` package; it can be directly downloaded from CRAN [https://CRAN.R-project.org/package=morse](https://CRAN.R-project.org/package=morse), where package dependencies and system requirements are also documented.
 The development version can be found on GitHub [https://github.com/pveber/morse](https://github.com/pveber/morse), where code contributions, bug reports, fixes and feature requests are more than welcome by opening issues and pull requests.

 # Main features
-The main functions in the `morse` package are `survData()`, `reproData()`, and `plotDoseResponse()` to visualize raw data.
-The `survFitTT()`, `reproFitTT()`, and `survFit()` functions allow a user to fit a model on data in order to estimate toxicity indicators, the choice of which depends on the type of data.
+The main functions in package `morse` are `survData()`, `reproData()` and `plotDoseResponse()` to visualize raw data.
+Functions `survFitTT()`, `reproFitTT()`, `survFit()` allow to fit a model on data in order to estimate toxicity indicators, the choice depending on the type of data.
 Fitting outputs can either be displayed with `plot()` or synthesized with `summary()`.
 Functions are available to check the goodness-of-fit, namely `ppc()` and `plot_prior_post()`.
-Predictions can be performed with `predict()`, `predict_ode()`, `predict_Nsurv()`, and `predict_Nsurv_ode()`.
-Finally, function `LCx()`and `MFx()` allow a user to get $x$\% lethal concentrations or profiles, respectively.
+Predictions can be performed with `predict()`, `predict_ode()`, `predict_Nsurv()` and `predict_Nsurv_ode()`.
+Finally, function `LCx()`and `MFx()` allow to get $x$\% lethal concentrations or profiles, respectively.

-The `morse` package currently handles binary and count data, for example survival and reproduction data.
+The `morse` package currently handles binary and count data, as for example survival and reproduction data.
 Functions dedicated to binary (respectively, count) data analysis start with a `surv` (respectively, `repro`) prefix. `morse` provides a similar workflow in both cases:

-1. create and validate a dataset;
+1. create and validate a data set;
-2. explore a dataset;
+2. explore a data set;
-3. plot a dataset;
+3. plot a data set;
 4. fit a model on data and get parameter estimates;
 5. check goodness-of-fit with Posterior Predictive Check plot (PPC).

-In addition, for binary data handled with `GUTS` models, the `morse` package also allows a user to:
+In addition, for binary data handled with `GUTS` models, package `morse` also allows to:

 1. calculate and plot $LC_{(x,t)}$ and $LP_{(x,t)}$;
-2. compute goodness-of-fit criteria: the PPC percentage, the Normalized Root Mean Square Error (NRMSE), and the Survival Probability Prediction Error (SPPE) at the end of the exposure profile.
+2. compute goodness-of-fit criteria: the PPC percentage, the Normalized Root Mean Square Error (NRMSE) and the Survival Probability Prediction Error (SPPE) at the end of the exposure profile.

-See @EFSA2018 for details.
+See [@EFSA2018] for details.

 Those steps are presented in depth in the `Tutorial` available at  [https://cran.r-project.org/web/packages/morse/vignettes/tutorial.html](https://cran.r-project.org/web/packages/morse/vignettes/tutorial.html), with all necessary details to implement all `morse` features.
-A more formal description of the models and the estimation procedures are provided in a document called "Models in morse package" available at [https://cran.r-project.org/web/packages/morse/vignettes/modelling.pdf](https://cran.r-project.org/web/packages/morse/vignettes/modelling.pdf).
+A more formal description of the models and the estimation procedures are provided in a document called "Models in morse package" available at [ https://cran.r-project.org/web/packages/morse/vignettes/modelling.pdf]( https://cran.r-project.org/web/packages/morse/vignettes/modelling.pdf).
 Please refer to this documentation for further introduction to the use of the `morse` package.

 # Minimal Working Example